vegard/v/README.md

 Introduction
 ============

-This is a toy language/compiler that I'm designing/writing just for fun in my spare time.
-Some explicit goals for the language/compiler:
+This is a toy language/compiler that I'm designing/writing for fun.
+Some explicit goals are:

- - giving the programmer full access to the compiler internals
+ - giving the programmer access to compiler internals
  - metaprogramming using the same syntax/semantics as regular (compiled) code
  - simplicity; "keywords" are just built-in macros